 This course has a limited enrollment.
-Culture of plant cells, tissues and organs.
-Application of these techniques in plant propagation, virus eradication and breeding.
-Production of secondary metabolites, somatic embryogenesis and organogenesis, screening for pathogen and stress tolerance, germplasm maintenance and storage and genetic manipulations will also be considered.
+Culture of plant cells, tissues, and organs, somatic embryogensis and organogensis, screening for pathogen and stress tolerance, and the application for these techniques in plant propagation, virus eradication, and breeding.
+Production of secondary metabolites, germplasm preservation, and genetic manipulations will also be considered.
 Completion of an assigned project is a part of this course.
-Each graduate student also prepares two labs for undergraduates or gives two seminars.
+Graduate students give two additional seminars.